HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - review the Git commands

 #### -10-
+- DataFlow architecure thoughts need more attention given the Client/Server dichotomies evident in the JrEsHw chat
+  - ...
-* respond to Sonny re hire
+- respond to Sonny re hire
-  * perhaps by a trusted associate - if that enhances their value to ...Df
+  - perhaps by a trusted associate - if that enhances their value to ...Df
-    * discussed by LzH
+    - discussed by LzH
-      * sent resume to Lz
+      - sent resume to Lz
-* consider the possible interactions of CivicAtlasDf
+- consider the possible interactions of CivicAtlasDf
-  * JrH discussions are cautionary
+  - JrH discussions are cautionary
-  * DLDfT chat ...
+  - DLDfT chat ...

 #### -09- Due
 * ...